toshiks/Anonymous-chat-telegram/README.md

 _BinaryTree.py_ contains a binary search tree for fast searching users in list.
 You can use this class in your project, because tree node contains the key and the appropriate object.

+The basis of the bot is _ChatBot.py_.
 To start the bot you need to get token for your bot.
 To create bot you can with **@BotFather** in telegram.